-- 1. Repair deteriorated wood elements as character- defining features. - a.
+- 1. Repair deteriorated wood elements as character-defining features. - a.
 Repair deteriorated wood surfaces by patching, consolidating, splicing, or otherwise reinforcing deteriorated sections. - b.
 Match repairs to original materials in appearance, profile, texture, and finish. - c.
 When repairing deteriorated components, retain unique details such as beaded edges, bevels, or fish scale patterns. - 2.
 Maintain compatibility when replacing wood features that are deteriorated beyond repair. - Repair or replace, only as needed, materials and features with components that match the original in material, dimension, detail, profile, and texture. - b.
-Smooth-finished fiber cement board may be utilized as a replacement for wood siding only when it has deteriorated beyond repair, and for any other type of siding, as long as the profile and exposure (visible width) is historically appropriate.
-Existing vinyl or aluminum siding may be replaced in-kind as long as no further architectural detailing is covered or removed. - c.
+Smooth-finished fiber cement board may be utilized as a replacement for wood siding only when it has deteriorated beyond repair and for any other type of siding, as long as the profile and exposure (visible width) is historically appropriate. - c.
 Existing vinyl or aluminum siding may be replaced in-kind as long as no further architectural detailing is covered or removed. - d.
 Utilize a replacement siding that matches the profile and exposure of any original existing siding or matches what is documented to be the original.
-In the absence of appropriate documentation, install the exposure to match that of similar buildings in the district. - d.
+In the absence of appropriate documentation, install siding with an exposure to match that of similar buildings in the district. - d.
 Replace missing wood features with elements based on historical, photographic, or physical evidence of the original feature.
 In the absence of such evidence, use a design that is compatible with the building in style, scale, and size.